COVID-19 visitor restrictions

 - You may be accompanied by a caregiver or support person if required however if you are independent and attending an appointment, it is recommended that the person bringing you does not attend the facility unless required.

-- Two visitors per patient at any one time for a maximum period of 30 minutes between the hours of 2:00 pm and 7:00 pm.
+- Two visitors per patient at any given time with no time limitations on the length of stay between the hours of 2:00 pm and 7:00 pm.

 - Exceptions are listed below for certain wards and parts of the hospital.